Community

 Answers to common questions.

-RouteCraft is a developer-first automation and integration framework that lets you build data processing pipelines using a fluent DSL.
+Routecraft is a developer-first automation and integration framework for building data processing pipelines using a fluent DSL.

-What's the difference between a route and a context?
+What is the difference between a capability and a context?

-A route is a single data processing pipeline with a source, steps, and destinations.
-A context is the runtime environment that manages multiple routes, handles their lifecycle, and provides shared services like logging and storage.
+A capability is a single data processing pipeline with a source, optional operations, and a destination.
+A context is the runtime environment that manages multiple capabilities, handles their lifecycle, and provides shared services like logging and storage.

-Yes!
-Use the direct() adapter to send data between routes:
+Yes -- use the direct() adapter to pass data between capabilities:

 craft()